homeaudio/httplike/README.md

 # IMPORTANT NOTE - TYPESCRIPT FORK

-This is a fork of [stephen/httplike](github.com/stephen/httplike) that @jabooth undertook for fun in Dec 2016.
-I moved `httplike` and a handful of other projects to Typescript and placed them under a new namespace at @homeaudio in an effort to better understand and rapidly improve all these interrelated projects.
+This is a fork of [stephen/httplike](https://github.com/stephen/httplike) that @jabooth undertook for fun in Dec 2016.
+I moved `httplike` and a handful of other projects to Typescript and placed them under a new namespace at [github/homeaudio](https://github.com/homeaudio/) in an effort to better understand and rapidly improve all these interrelated projects.

-For now I'm maintaining my forks at @homeaudio, but I would be delighted if these forks were re-unified with their original projects at some point.
+For now I'm maintaining my forks at [github/homeaudio](https://github.com/homeaudio/), but I would be delighted if these forks were re-unified with their original projects at some point.
 Given the extensive nature of the changes made though, I understand that this may be challenging for the original authors.

 ## Installation
 ```